David M. Friedman: Ambassadorship

-Friedman became the U.S. ambassador to Israel on May 15, 2017 when he presented his credentials to Israeli President Reuven Rivlin.
+Friedman became the U.S. ambassador to Israel on May 15, 2017, when he presented his credentials to Israeli President Reuven Rivlin.
 In 2019, The Jerusalem Post listed him as one of the world's 50 most influential Jews.

 The New York Times in January 2021 described Friedman "as one of America’s most influential envoys" and as someone "who drove the radical overhaul of White House policy toward the Israeli-Palestinian conflict."

 According to CNN, Friedman stated that Israeli settlements in the West Bank were not illegal and supported Israel to annex portions of the West Bank.

-For his work negotiating the Abraham Accords, Friedman was nominated by whom?alongside Jared Kushner for the 2020 Nobel Peace Prize.
-The nomination also names Kushner's aide Avi Berkowitz, and Friedman's counterpart Israeli Ambassador Ron Dermer.
+For his work negotiating the Abraham Accords, Friedman was nominated alongside Jared Kushner for the 2020 Nobel Peace Prize.
+The nomination, submitted by Alan Dershowitz, also names Kushner's aide Avi Berkowitz, and Friedman's counterpart Israeli Ambassador Ron Dermer.

-Post-Ambassador Career
+Post-Ambassador career

 After his term of ambassadorship was completed, Friedman launched the Friedman Center for Peace through Strength which seeks to continue the inroads made by the Abraham Accords.
 An opening event was held in 2021 at the Museum of Tolerance in Jerusalem where the center is located.

 In 2022 Friedman released the memoir Sledgehammer: How Breaking with the Past Brought Peace to the Middle East.
 In it he describes his journey to becoming ambassador and how the Abraham Accords came about.
 Bookscan sales indicated It sold more in its first week of release then any other Israel-related book in the past ten years according to vice president of the publisher Broadside books Eric Nelson.